 Mobile home parks provide affordable housing for low-wage earners in the U.S., and with that, also provide stability to owners in the case of a declining or depressed economy.

 The kicker is that, not only are mobile home parks in demand, but they provide clear returns.

-Mobile home parks have the highest cap rate of any real estate niche, at roughly 7-10% nationally.
+So much so that mobile home parks have the highest cap rate of any real estate niche, at roughly 7-10% nationally.

-Only about 20% of mobile home parks in the country are professionally owned, leaving the remainder of the market up for grabs by investors looking to begin or diversify their investment portfolio.
+But despite their returns, only about 20% of mobile home parks in the country are professionally owned, leaving the remainder of the market up for grabs by investors looking to begin or diversify their investment portfolio.

 Benefits to Mobile Home Park Investments

 There are a number of other benefits that come with investing in mobile home parks, no matter what market they’re in.